andreslemusm/react-generics/README.md

 # React Generics

-Hooks and components for your React's projects.
+Hooks, components and scripts for your React's projects.

 > **_NOTE:_** This is a working project, more content will be added as soon as:
 >